cruncha-cruncha/zork1-compiler/LANG.md

 - `HOW FAST AM I GOING`
 - `HOW FASTER AM I GOING`

-The order of syntax and synonym definitions don't matter: the second child in a synonym (like `FAST`) is applied to all instances of that word in all syntaxes.
+The order of syntax and synonym definitions don't matter: the second child in a synonym (like `FAST`) is used to find all instances of that word in all syntaxes.
 We end up matching `HOW FASTER AM I GOING` which doesn't make a lot of sense, but should actually be ok: it doesn't have to make sense grammatically (because the user will never see it) as long as it makes sense programatically.

 Commands can quickly become unwieldy between `SYNTAX`, `BUZZ`, and `SYNONYM`, but let's get back to `SYNTAX` for now.